doiim/p2pix-smart-contracts/docs/P2PIX.md

-*Only seller could call this function.0x85d1f726*
+*Only seller could call this function.`msg.sender` and the seller differ.0x85d1f726*

 ### Reentrancy